urvi-21/wedding_planning_agent/README.md

-# 💍 AI Wedding Planner — LangChain Agent-Based System
+# 💍 AI Wedding Planner

 An intelligent, tool-augmented wedding planning assistant that transforms a simple user query into a **structured, actionable wedding plan**—including budget allocation, vendor recommendations, and a complete timeline.